HelmholtzAI-Consultants-Munich/oligo-designer-toolsuite/docs/source/_getting_started/introduction_framework.rst

 Oligo Sequence Generation
 --------------------------

-An initial pool oligo sequences can be generated using the ``OligoSequenceGenerator`` class.
+An initial pool of oligo sequences can be generated using the ``OligoSequenceGenerator`` class.
 It can be used to generate sequences form an input FASTA file, containing genomic sequences of interest, or at random with a pre-defined nucleotide distribution.
 The generated oligo sequences or a FASTA file with custom oligo sequences can be loaded into the ``OligoDatabase`` for further processing.